dynatrace-oss/dynatrace-gcp-monitor/README.md

 ## Getting started
 There are two deployment options available, you can:
-- [Metrics and/or logs] [run it on Google Kubernetes Engine](https://www.dynatrace.com/support/help/shortlink/deploy-k8) or
+- [Metrics and/or logs] [run it on Google Kubernetes Engine](https://www.dynatrace.com/support/help/shortlink/deploy-k8)
 - [Metrics] [deploy a Google Cloud Function](https://www.dynatrace.com/support/help/shortlink/deploy-gcp)